Now located at: 11629 Northland Dr. NE Ste. 101 Rockford, MI 49341

 • Other cupping procedures: practitioners also use cupping techniques that include (1) moving or sliding cupping during which they gently move the cup along a lubricated surface area, channel, or muscle fibers; (2) empty cupping, which means the cups are removed after suction without delay; or (3) needle cupping, during which the practitioner applies the acupuncture needle first, then applies the cups over the needles.

-Cupping is utilized by practitioners to treat conditions including acute or chronic pain; mild to severe conditions such as colds, flu, and fever; respiratory problems such as asthma, bronchitis, and emphysema; functional internal organ problems; musculoskeletal problems; and in any case of recurring or persistent fixed pain.
+Cupping is used by practitioners to treat conditions including acute or chronic pain; mild to severe conditions such as colds, flu, and fever; respiratory problems such as asthma, bronchitis, and emphysema; functional internal organ problems; musculoskeletal problems; and in any case of recurring or persistent fixed pain.
 Since 1950, cupping therapy has been applied as a formal modality in hospitals throughout China and elsewhere in the world.

 Photo Credit: Antoni Shkraba